A healthy pregnancy begins before you even get pregnant. Here’s some pre-pregnancy planning to start your journey to motherhood.

 Avoid harmful substances.

 Avoid exposure to alcohol and drugs during pregnancy.
 In addition, be sure to tell your healthcare provider of any medicines (prescription and over-the-counter) you’re currently taking.
-All may have negative effects on the developing fetus.
+Some may have negative effects on the developing fetus.

 Mothers-to-be should also avoid exposure to toxic and chemical substances (like lead and pesticides), and radiation (like X-rays), as exposure to high levels of some types of radiation and some chemical and toxic substances may harm your growing baby.